jacobstr/matura/README.md

 Matura
 ======

 An Rspec / Mocha inspired testing tool for php.
+Version: alpha.

 ---

+## Installation

+You may need to update your composer.json file with `"minimum-stability" : "dev"`.

 ## Example